Frequent Travelers Share Their Favorite Airplane Hacks

 Keep pre-packed toiletries in your suitcase

 Since Wilson travels so frequently, she keeps her toiletries in travel sizes pre-packed in her suitcase.
 “Basically, I have a ‘go bag,’ so my packing is half done.
 All I need to do is throw in my makeup and clothing, and I’m ready,” she says.
 Take this one step further and keep an extra set of makeup in your go bag as well, along with extra chargers.
-And don’t miss these genius packing tips from flight attendants.

 Bring a scarf